cbmira01/NWS-cs/readme.md

 This project was done for Code Louisville's Fall 2016 session.

-## Points of interest
+## Web site features
 - Feature article with image carousel
 - Additional main-page articles with images
+- Each main-page article is accessible via its own publishable URL.
 - Links to on-site or YouTube videos
 - Provision for advertising content
 - Flattering display of neighborhood association board members
 - List of useful neighborhood phone numbers
-- List of linked archival newsletters
+- Links to archived newsletters
+- All display items are editable with content management

+## Points of interest
-- Panel-based styling features color cycling
+- Panel-based styling features equalization and color cycling
-- Responsive design for large, medium and small media
+- Born responsive to large, medium and small media
 - Article images can be optionally hidden on small media
-- Top-bar text adapts to small media
+- Resize to small media prompts top-bar alteration and panel squashing
-- All displayable items editable with content management tools
 - Small and simple initial test database
 - Test database is persistent and can be reset